 You may only be insured during term-time

-Some insurers may only cover your gadgets during term-time, so make sure you take your gadgets home with you, or get a policy that covers them all year long.
+Some insurers only cover your gadgets during term time, so make sure you take your gadgets home with you.
+Or get a policy that covers them all year long.

-If, for example your laptop is stolen from your room in the halls of residence, but the door wasn't locked, your claim may not be accepted by your insurer.
+If, for example your laptop is stolen from your room in your halls of residence, but the door wasn't locked, your claim may not be accepted by your insurer.

-An excess is the amount you're expected to contribute towards a claim before an insurer will make a pay-out.
-There may be different excess levels for different claims, so check the small print to find out what they are.
+An excess is the amount you contribute towards a claim before an insurer pays out.
+There may be different excess levels for different claim types, so check the small print to find out what they are.

-An insurance policy will usually have some limitations on it such as:
+An insurance policy will usually have some limitations such as:

-When you take out a policy, the insurance company will usually ask which gadgets you want covered under the policy, and list them in the policy schedule.
+When you take out a policy, the insurance company will usually ask which gadgets you want covered under the policy.

-If your old Windows laptop dies a horrible death halfway through writing an assignment, and you replace it with a shiny new MacBook Air, make sure you let your insurers know, or your new purchase might not be covered.
+If your old Windows laptop gives up halfway through writing an assignment; and you replace it with a new MacBook Air, let your insurer know.
+Your new purchase might not be covered otherwise.

-There are a few ways you can protect your gadget stash, although they may not all provide you with adequate protection.
+There are a few ways you can protect your gadget stash, although they may not all provide you with adequate cover.

 Ask your parents to check the terms and conditions to see whether your gadgets are covered while you're living away from home.

-You could take out a policy to protect all your belongings, rather than just your gadgets.
-Again, it's important to ensure a policy will provider cover when you're using them outside your home or halls, and that the policy provides year-round cover, rather than just in term-time.
+Student insurance - You could take out a policy to protect all your belongings, rather than just your gadgets.
+Again, check a policy provides cover for outside your home or halls, and that protection is year-round and not just in term time.